PSR Sensor in Cylindrical Concrete Sample

 • Rugged durable design with adjustable embedding depth

-Pore Solution Resistivity Sensor for Concrete Materials and Structures
+Formation Factor Sensor for Concrete Materials and Structures

 The US Department of Transportation (DOT) Federal Highway Administration (FHWA) sponsored a Small Business Innovation Research (SBIR) project for development of a commercially viable concrete pore solution resistivity (PSR) sensor, conducted by the Callentis Consulting Group in collaboration with Penn State University.
-In line with the Performance Engineered Mixtures (PEM) initiative, a concrete’s Formation Factor is used to assess its transport properties and as an indicator of long-term durability and resilience against ingress of aggressive ions.
+In line with the Performance Engineered Mixtures (PEM) initiative, a concrete’s Formation Factor (FF) is used to assess its transport properties and as an indicator of long-term durability and resilience against ingress of aggressive ions.
 The Formation Factor has been shown to be an important parameter in service-life models to predict permeability of concrete, and chloride ion penetration that can cause corrosion of concrete and its reinforcing steel.
 In AASHTO R101, the Formation Factor is defined as the ratio of the electrical resistivity of the bulk concrete mixture over the resistivity of the concrete pore solution.
 The AASHTO T 402 and the equivalent ASTM C1876 standards were developed to measure the bulk concrete resistivity, and AASHTO T 358 to measure surface resistivity of the concrete mixture.
 However, there are no standard equipment or test methods for non-destructive measurement of the pore solution resistivity, and the only available methods involve labor-intensive laboratory extraction of the pore solution.

 AASHTO T 402: